sonjafoerster/internshipNL2023/00_OMM_Intro.md

 </br>

 From October 2023 through January 2024, I continued the above work as a research assistant (RA) at Anne's lab in what we came to call the "non-repeated site"-regions.
 These are Anne's recordings from aged mice in other regions than those listed above under _repeated site_.
 Most of these trajectories recorded from more frontal regions as well as several striatal nuclei relevant for integration of visual, motor, and decision-making activity.
 As part of my RA, I prepared a little introduction to ephys alignments for one of our lab meetings.
-In case you're interested, here are the slides [embed] https://drive.google.com/file/d/1F-1z0nTyD3N4aOS6vSE-bJNgna8aI4LW/view?usp=drive_link [/embed].
+In case you're interested, here are the slides [embed]https://drive.google.com/file/d/1F-1z0nTyD3N4aOS6vSE-bJNgna8aI4LW/view?usp=drive_link[/embed].

 </br>